 - Healthy Pumpkin Gingerbread with Maple Glaze

-Deliciously moist and rich Almond Flour Chocolate Banana Bread!
+Deliciously moist and rich Healthy Chocolate Banana Bread!
 This easy gluten-free and dairy free treat made with almond and oat flour will become your new favorite snack or breakfast.
-Kid-friendly and great when you’re stuck at home!
+For the non-chocolate version, try my Gluten Free Banana Bread!

 - 1 tsp vanilla extract

 - 1 ¼ cups packed super fine blanched almond flour

 - ¾ cup oat flour* (certified gluten free if needed)